dotnet/AspNetCore.Docs/docs/yourfirst/fundamentalconcepts/fundamentalconcepts.rst

 The wwwroot Folder
 ^^^^^^^^^^^^^^^^^^

-In previous versions of ASP.NET, the root of the project was also the root of the website, typically.
-If you placed a Default.aspx file in the project root of an early version of ASP.NET, it would load if a request was made to the web application’s root.
-In later versions of ASP.NET, support for routing was added (first to MVC, and later to all ASP.NET applications), making it possible to easily decouple the locations of files from their corresponding URLs (thus, HomeController in the Controllers folder is able to serve requests made to the root of the site, using a default route implementation).
-However, this routing typically was used only for ASP.NET-specific application logic, not static files needed by the client to properly render the resulting page.
+In previous versions of ASP.NET, the root of the project was typically the root of the website.
+If you placed a *Default.aspx* file in the project root of an early version of ASP.NET, it would load if a request was made to the web application’s root.
+In later versions of ASP.NET, support for routing was added, making it possible to decouple the locations of files from their corresponding URLs (thus, HomeController in the Controllers folder is able to serve requests made to the root of the site, using a default route implementation).
+However, this routing  was used only for ASP.NET-specific application logic, not static files needed by the client to properly render the resulting page.
 Resources like images, script files, and stylesheets were generally still loaded based on their location within the file structure of the application, based off of the root of the project.

 .. image:: _static/wwwroot.png

-This approach presented some problems.
-First, protecting sensitive project files required framework-level protection of certain filenames or extensions, to prevent having things like web.config or global.asax served to a client in response to a request.
-Having to specifically block access to certain files is much less secure than granting access only to those files which should be accessible.
-It was also frequently the case that different versions of files would be needed during development than when deployed to the server.
-Client scripts would typically be referenced individually and in a readable format during development, but would be minified and potentially bundled together when deployed to the server.
-In some cases it would be desirable not to deploy original sources of such files, but handling these kinds of scenarios was difficult with everything in a single folder.
+The file based approach presented several problems.
+First, protecting sensitive project files required framework-level protection of certain filenames or extensions, to prevent having things like *web.config* or *global.asax* served to a client in response to a request.
+Having to specifically block access (also know as blacklisting) to certain files is much less secure than granting access only to those files which should be accessible(also known as whitelisting).
+Typically different versions were required for dev/test and production (for example *web.config*).
+Scripts would typically be referenced individually and in a readable format during development, but would be minified and bundled together when deployed for production.
+It’s beneficial to deploy only production files to production, but handling these kinds of scenarios was difficult with the previous file structure.

 Enter the *wwwroot* folder in ASP.NET 5.
-The wwwroot folder represents the actual root of the web application when running on a web server.
-Static files, like config.json, which are not located in wwwroot will never be accessible, and there is no need to create special rules to block access to sensitive files.
-Instead of blacklisting access to sensitive files, a more secure whitelist approach is taken whereby only those files that placed in the wwwroot folder are accessible via web requests made to the application.
+The *wwwroot* folder represents the actual root of the web app when running on a web server.
+Static files, like *config.json*, which are not located in *wwwroot* will never be accessible, and there is no need to create special rules to block access to sensitive files.
+Instead of blacklisting access to sensitive files, a more secure whitelist approach is taken whereby only those files in the *wwwroot* folder are accessible via web requests.

-In addition to the security benefits, the wwwroot folder also simplifies common tasks like bundling and minification, which can now be more easily incorporated into a standard build process and automated using tools like Grunt.
+In addition to the security benefits, the *wwwroot* folder also simplifies common tasks like bundling and minification, which can now be more easily incorporated into a standard build process and automated using tools like Grunt.

 .. _`client side dependencies` :